frizatch/2DGeology_in_QGIS/README.md

 ![qProf location](images/qProfLocation_scaled.png)

 A new qProf panel will appear in your working space that has a number of tabs to pick from.
-We'll leave it on the default "Topology" tab for now:
+We'll leave it on the default "Topography" tab for now:

 ![Gooey with new plugin](images/GUIwqProf.png)

-Going down the options under the Topology tab, pick our DEM after clicking "Define source DEMs".
+Going down the options under the Topography tab, pick our DEM after clicking "Define source DEMs".
 You'll see other rasters, like the OSM basemap, appear in the options, but we want the file with the elevation data.

 Next, determine the transect information.
 You can hand draw any line (even one that isnt' straight!) on the map, but we're going to use the pre-built .geojson for the NCAR trail: